 - It is important you understand your diabetes, its effects and the need to make changes.

 - You should feel empowered through education and information to enable you to confidently participate in the decisions about managing your condition.

-- You should feel that you can openly ask questions of your health care team, and that you should be able to know how to access and evaluate information about your condition.
+- You should feel that you can openly ask questions to your health care team, and that you should be able to know how to access and evaluate information about your condition.

-- You should take responsibility for your health care.
+- You should feel empowered to take responsibility for your health and wellbeing.

 - You should be at the centre of your care, knowing we’re here for any ongoing support you’ll need on the road ahead.